What to do in Yosemite in November?

 - Drive Highway 140 to El Portal.
 This may seem like an odd suggestion, but in a heavy rain, this is a fun drive.
 You’ll go past Cascade Falls, but also see several other waterfalls that only run during a rainstorm.
+During the heavy rains last January, we saw at least a couple of falls we had never seen before.
 In a light rain, this may not be worth it, but in a heavy rain and perhaps even the day after, it can be great.
 One caveat: beware of falling rocks, especially if it’s the first rain of the season.

 - Drive anywhere.
 For that matter, just go for a drive.
 Clouds and storms make for dramatic scenery and great photography.